Package 'multivarious'

 colind

-an optional vector specifying the column indices of the components to use for prediction (NULL by default)
+an optional vector specifying the column indices of the components

 knn

-the number of nearest neighbors to consider in the k-NN classifier (default is 1)
+the number of nearest neighbors (default=1)

 ...